KonradHoeffner/tempoguide/index.md

 Minyafriend:
 > Be aware Stifle is a thing.
-> In: blasts, removal, goyfs Out: FoW, Thoughtseize
+> In: blasts, removal, Goyfs Out: FoW, Thoughtseize

 Eco: